richardhenyash/balloon-pop-maths/README.md

 if the developer decides to develop further similar games.

 #### Design Changes During The Phase 1 Development ####
-After initial early user testing and feedback, the following minor changes were made:
+After initial early user testing and feedback, the following minor design changes were made:

 * [In-game score](./assets/testing/features/game-score.png) was moved from underneath the game question to the top right corner.
 * [Options audio controls](./assets/testing/features/options-audio.png) were added to allow audio to be toggled on and off from the options area.